kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 Similarly, when accepting early data, the servers MUST send Transport Parameters that obey to the restrictions defined in {{Section 7.4.1 of RFC9000}}.

+# Extensions

+Not all the extensions of QUIC version 1 can be used.
+Each extension have to define its mapping for QUIC on Streams, or explicitly allow the use; see
+{{permitted-tps}}.

+As is the case with QUIC version 1, use of extension frames have to be negotiated before use; see {{Section 19.21 of RFC9000}}.

+This specification defines the mapping of the Unreliable Datagram Extension.

 # Version Agility